-A natural or a legal person who is aware that a non-listed legal person or entity is owned or controlled by a listed person or entity has to inform the competent authority of the relevant Member State and the Commission either directly or through the Member State.66
+A natural or a legal person who is aware that a non-listed entity is owned or controlled by a listed person or entity has to inform the competent authority of the relevant Member State and the Commission either directly or through the Member State.

-11.4.
+13.4.
 Legal entities - Typology

-11.4.1 Designated legal persons that own and/or control a subsidiary
+13.4.1.
+Designated legal persons that own and/or control a subsidiary

 As a shareholding is regarded as an asset, the listed person may not redeem its shareholding to generate profits.
 No further payments shall be made for the benefit of the listed person (for example, dividend payments).
 The freezing of funds does not, however, affect voting rights or any legal conventions in general.
-The non-designated subsidiary may not, however, continue its business activity insofar as such activity involves making funds indirectly available to the designated parent company.
-It is therefore necessary to exercise increased due diligence in respect of business transactions with the subsidiary and to assess each situation on a case-by-case basis with assistance from the Ministry of Finance.
+The non-designated subsidiary may not, however, continue its business